top of page

 Size: Up to 2 inch wingspan

 Similar species: Darker below than other comma species, white "v" mark on HW below lacks barbs.
 Other comma species either have stronger green submarginal shading below or the "comma" mark on HW below is curved (not a pointed "v") or barbed or both.
+Other commas species have less jagged wing edges, often looking smooth between major points.

 Host plant: Currant species (Ribes), including R. divericatum (straggly gooseberry), and R. lacustre (swamp gooseberry).